Judge Issues Search Warrant for Puerto Rico Governor's Home

 The demonstrations drew an estimated 500,000 people to the streets of San Juan on Monday, but the 40-year-old Rosselló has thus far resisted calls to step down.
 Police fired tear gas to disperse crowds late Monday and early Tuesday.

-The publication on July 13 of chat messages in which Rosselló and top aides used sexist and homohobic language to describe female politicians as well as singer Ricky Martin unleashed anger over his handling of devastating hurricanes in 2017, alleged corruption in his administration and the island's bankruptcy process.
+On July 13 chat messages revealed the homophobic and sexist exchanges between Rossello and top aides used to describe female politicians as well as singer Ricky Martin.
+The conversations unleashed anger over Rossello's handling of devastating hurricanes in 2017, alleged corruption in his administration and the island's bankruptcy process.

 The protests were also sparked by U.S. authorities' announcement of a federal indictment involving six people, including two former high-ranking Puerto Rico government officials, charged with conspiracy and other crimes in connection with millions of dollars in federal Medicaid and education funds.